The Ultimate Smoked Ham

 Hams are cut from the top of the rear legs of hogs, from the knee to the hip, including the big meaty rump muscles, and they can be divided into three broad categories: Fresh hams, dry cured hams, and wet cured hams.
 Alas, when you buy a ham, it most often is labeled something else, like Boiled Ham, Canned Ham, Ibérico Ham, Picnic Ham, Prosciutto, Smithfield Ham, Smoked Ham, Spiral Cut Ham, and Virginia Ham to name a few.
 If your head is starting to spin, my article, The Zen of Ham, explains almost all the different types of ham, and it is worth a read if you ever hope to become a master hamster.

-By far the most popular hams in the US are wet-cured hams, hams that have been cured by soaking in a brine, or that have been injected with a salt solution, and then pre-cooked.
+By far the most popular hams in the US are wet-cured hams, hams that have been injected with a brine and then pre-cooked.
 The brine usually has salt, sugar, and spice and everything nice, and the cooking often includes smoking.
 This was a method developed for preserving large hunks of meat like hog rumps long before refrigeration was invented.

 Wet-cured hams are pinkish purple in color, often have a sweet glaze baked on, and are frequently put on a lathe where a blade can spiral cut them while they are turned.
 This makes carving them at your Easter table a snap.
 They usually come in a plastic shrinkwrap, and if it says "cooked" on the package, you can eat it cold right out of the bag.
 But cured hams are better served warm with a sweet glaze to counterbalance the saltiness from the brine that was injected into it.